LearnixOS/learnixos.github.io/content/about/_index.md

 - Scability and uniqueness, focusing on user-preference and efficiency.

 - Why not?
-You watch LearnixTV, I would trust the OS made after him 🐧
+You watch LearnixTV, I would trust the OS made after him! 🐧